dan-weaver/alext/src/pages/issues/healthcare.md

 * Emphasizing evidence-based policies that improve patients' healthcare experience, enhance health outcomes, and save money for both patients and taxpayers
-* Tackling drug prices by allowing Medicare to negotiate prices directly with pharmaceutical companies, and by requiring pharmaceutical companies to clearly and honestly report R&D, marketing, and advertising costs
+* Tackling drug prices by allowing Medicare to negotiate prices directly with pharmaceutical companies and by requiring pharmaceutical companies to clearly and honestly report R&D, marketing, and advertising costs

 ### Increasing transparency